Gpixel GMAX3265 Image Sensor Processing

 That camera generates very high data rate.
 Maximum performance for the camera could be evaluated as 71 fps * 65 MPix = 4.6 GPix/s.
 This is very complicated task just to send that data stream from camera to host PC.
 PCI-Express Gen 3 x8 is the only choice to cope with such a stream.
 That's what XIMEA has brilliantly implemented and the task has been solved.
 By XIMEA API we can send all frames to PC in realtime.

-If we don't need just to get a ROI from that high resolution image sensor, the task becomes much more complicated.
+If we need to get maximum data rate from that high resolution image sensor, the task becomes really complicated.
 Raw data stream of 4.6 GPix/s (which is equal to 5.8 GB/s, because we have 10-bit pixels) after demosaicing is tripled, so at the end of image processing pipeline we will have almost 14 GB/s stream in 24-bit RGB format!
 As soon as we do computations at 16 bits per color channel, we should process two times more.
-There are no chances to solve that task on CPU, though it is not easy to get a solution on GPU either.
-Still, such solutions exist, we just need several GPUs for parallel image processing.
+There are no chances to solve that task on CPU, though it is not easy to get a solution on GPU either, thoigh this is possible.

 Fig.3.
-Fastvideo SDK to process raw images from XIMEA GMAX3265 mono and color cameras
+Fastvideo SDK to process raw images from XIMEA mono and color cameras with Gpixel image sensors

-You can get trial version of Fastvideo SDK to check image quality and performance for your sample images to evaluate processing time for your image processing pipeline.
+User can get trial version of Fastvideo SDK to check image quality and performance for sample images to evaluate processing time for a chosen image processing pipeline.